SignPresenter/SignPresenterSupport/topics/add-google-calendar.md

 ## Add google calendar to a Playlist

-A simple way to add your Google calendar to Sign-Presenter is to make the calendar public and copy the public html link into the
+A simple way to add your Google calendar to Sign Presenter is to make the calendar public and copy the public html link into the
 "show a website" message.
 This videos walks you through that process.

 [![Add google calendar to a Playlist](https://img.youtube.com/vi/fDyZ9nRuojU/0.jpg)](https://www.youtube.com/watch?v=fDyZ9nRuojU)

-### Use Google Calendar with SignPresenter
+### Use Google Calendar with Sign Presenter
 Upcoming Calendar overview shows dates for the entire month.
 The information is pulled directly from Google Calendar.

 - Pull up Google Calendar by searching Google Calendar in Google and open Google Calendar to create a calendar.